 That's a good sign, because now we're talking!

-Still, the customer decides he's happy or not.
+Still, the customer decides whether he's happy or not.
 It's up to the supplier to make sure the customer

 is happy and more successful than before (remember the Goal!)